 In addition to these papers, Center personnel produces a host of notes detailing a variety of discoveries and new information on tallgrass prairie birds in Oklahoma.

-A number of additional manuscripts have been completed, some of them of in review for publication, others in the writing, research, or analysis stage.
+A number of additional manuscripts have been completed, some of them under review for publication, others in the writing, research, or analysis stage.

 Nonetheless, we can share some interesting results uncovered thus far.
 For example, nest survival is lower on burned plots than on unburned plots.